Rewilding fights climate change

 To put this in terms of our plans for a single site, where former grazing land is going through succession to becoming forest, 0.37 tonnes of carbon is absorbed per hectare per year.* On a 200ha site, that would be approximately 74 tonnes of carbon sequestered annually.
 An average car on the road in the UK emits 3.62 tonnes of CO2 a year.**

-Healthy, biodiverse soils also capture increasing amounts of carbon.
+Healthy, biodiverse soils also capture and store increasing amounts of carbon.

 The good news is that the Government agrees with the value of natural habitat restoration as a contributor: in a 2018, the UK Government’s Committee on Climate Change (CCC) issued a report on land use and climate change, which noted (p 22) that 'using land released from agriculture for carbon sequestration and restoring natural habitats can deliver deep emissions reduction by 2050'.